 On all airlines, children under the age of 2 can fly for free as a lap child.

-It’s recommended that you travel with a copy of your child’s birth certificate or government-issued photo ID, as some airlines, like Southwest, can be very strict about this.
+It’s recommended that you travel with a copy of your child’s government-issued photo ID or birth certificate to fly, as some airlines, like Southwest, can be very strict about this.

 Age: 2 to 11 Years Old

 Some, though not all, airlines offer discounted fares for children aged between 2 and 11.